xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/updatenode.rst

     updatenode <noderange> -F

-**With the updatenode command the syncfiles postscript cannot be used to sync files to the nodes.** Therefore, if you run updatenode <noderange> -P syncfiles, nothing will be done.
+**With the ``updatenode`` command the syncfiles postscript cannot be used to sync files to the nodes.** Therefore, if you run ``updatenode <noderange> -P syncfiles``, nothing will be done.
 A messages will be logged that you must use updatenode <noderange> -F to sync files using updatenode.

 Update the ssh Keys and Credentials on the Nodes
 ------------------------------------------------